TheG-Meister/unsighted-practice/README.md

 * Hover over a setting to display a tooltip for what it does (if one is provided)
 * In the Unsighted Practice menu, enable and disable any options you please
 * Most hotkeys start unbound.
 To bind one, click the `Set` button, and press a button on your keyboard.
 This may also work with controller
-* To use save states, hold the `Save` modifier and press the state key to save the current game state.
+* To use quicksaves, hold the `Save` modifier and press the state key to save the current game state.
 This will also be written to a file in your game's install directory.
 To load it again, hold the `Load` modifier and press the state key.
-To see the effects of this load, you may have to transition screens, or use the `Reload current room` or `Teleport to last terminal` hotkey
+Note: some of the effects of loading a state can only be seen by entering a different screen.
+This can be done by moving in-game or by using the `Reload current room` or `Teleport to last terminal` hotkey
+* Named save states can only be used with the ConfigurationManager mod installed.
+To create one, type a name for your state in the `New state name` field and press the `Create` button.
+Closing and reopening the ConfigurationManager window will make your state appear in the `Current state` dropdown list.
+Selecting a state in this list allows you to load it with the `Load` button or the key assigned to `Load state key`, overwrite it with the `Save` button, or delete it with the `Delete` button

 ## Contact